zabereznikova/docs.de-de/docs/core/run-time-config/threading.md

 ## <a name="minimum-threads"></a>Mindestanzahl an Threads

-- Gibt die Mindestanzahl an Threads für den Arbeitsthreadpool an
+- Gibt die Mindestanzahl an Threads für den Arbeitsthreadpool an.
 - Entspricht der <xref:System.Threading.ThreadPool.SetMinThreads%2A?displayProperty=nameWithType>-Methode

 | | Einstellungsname | Werte |